 Test marketing offers several key benefits for businesses looking to introduce new products or services.
 Here are some of the main advantages:

 Feedback from test marketing can lead to product enhancements, ensuring that the final product better meets consumer needs and expectations.
+This process helps businesses refine their offerings based on real-world data.

 Overall, test marketing is a strategic tool that helps businesses make informed decisions, reduce risks, and increase the chances of a successful product launch.